vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 #### Apply all the manifests and check for status of quotas:
 ![Preview](./Images/k8s250.png)

-* In this the number of pods cannot exceed 10 due to quota and also service,nodeport and loadbalancer more then 1.
+* In this the number of pods cannot exceed 10 due to quota and also service,nodeport and loadbalancer not more then 1.
 ![Preview](./Images/k8251.png)
 ---